sreyemnayr/plutocats-monorepo/packages/contracts/README.md

 A `.env` file must exist in this directory with the following variables:

 `PRIVATE_KEY` - Private key of the account that will deploy the contracts.
+`POINTS_OP_PRIVATE_KEY` - Private key of the account that will be the Points Operator.
+`ETHERSCAN_API_KEY` - Etherscan API key for verifying contracts.

 ## Run tests
 Tests require forking blast sepolia to run properly.
 If you run into rate limit errors